Studying in Belgium

 - Summer holidays: 10 weeks, starting in July and ending at the end of September (the second examination period is included here)

-More info about housing, insurance, transport... can be found on the student services pages.
+You can find more info about housing, insurance, and transport on the student services pages.

-In Flanders, around 75% of the secondary education students progress to higher education.
+Around 75 % of secondary education students progress to higher education in Flanders.
 Half of them decide to study at a university of applied sciences.

 But how does the Belgian educational system compare to your country's educational system?